katspaugh/ido-at-point/README.md

     (setq ido-at-point-fuzzy t)

+If you want to use **helm** instead of **ido**, set `ido-at-point-use-helm` to `t`.
+Please note that since this is optional, you'll need to manage the helm dependency manually.

+    (require 'helm-mode)
+    (setq ido-at-point-use-helm t)

 ### Compatibility

 Works only in Emacs 24 and higher.
-Compatible with asynchronous completion requests (including Tern's completion for JavaScript).
+Compatible with Emacs Lisp mode, Tern, Shell mode and hopefully many others.